What Is the Life Expectancy for Mesothelioma?

 Chemotherapy is given in cycles and focuses on killing off cancer cells, shrinking tumors, and preventing growth of new cells.

-There are several chemotherapy drugs that are given intravenously, such as cisplatin, pemetrexed, carboplatin, gemcitabine, and more.
+There are several chemotherapy medications that are given intravenously, such as carboplatin, cisplatin, gemcitabine, and pemetrexed.

 To treat peritoneal mesothelioma, many specialists will use heated chemotherapy drugs to coat the abdomen and kill remaining cancer cells after performing cytoreductive surgery.